Sapphirine/SocialHotspotsDetection/README.md

 - `http://localhost:8000/hotspots` - on a web browser to connect to the web server and begin visualizing the tweet heatmap, hotspot map markers via the Google Maps API.

-- Sensitive code such as api keys in the `auth` folder have not been uploaded to the repository.
+- Sensitive code such as api keys in the `auth` folder and other miscellaneous files such as generated code have not been uploaded to the repository.